This bright, fresh salad combines sweet peas with goat cheese and candied hazelnuts for the ultimate springtime dish or light weeknight dinner!

-Using fresh peas is the key to this recipe.
-You could substitute frozen but it just won’t be quite the same so definitely try to find fresh English peas in their pods if possible.
-If your grocery store doesn’t carry them a local farmer’s market would be a good place to check.
-My grocery store carries them when they are in season, as do most Whole Foods and other major chains.
-Whole Foods also carries a pre-shelled version which works too.
+- English peas: Using fresh peas is the key to this recipe.
+You could substitute frozen but it won't be quite the same so definitely try to find fresh English peas in their pods if possible.
+If your grocery store doesn't carry them, a local farmer's market would be a good place to check.
+English peas are just your regular garden variety peas.
+Unlike snap peas or snow peas, their pods are not edible, so you need to shell them before you eat them.

-If you want to have these peas ready for an easy weeknight side dish or lunch add the hazelnuts to your weekly meal prep plan and store them in an airtight container after they cool.
-They will keep all week.
-When you are ready to eat just steam the peas, toss the salad and you are ready to go.
-If you decide to make extra I recommend keeping the peas and dressing separate until you are ready to serve.
+Meal Prep Tip: To make this an easy weeknight side dish, add making the hazelnuts to your weekly meal prep plan.
+Once they are cool, store them in an airtight container.
+They will keep for about a week.
+When you are ready to eat just steam the peas, toss the salad and you're ready to go.
+If you decide to make extra, keep the peas and dressing separate until you are ready to serve.

 OXO Mini Measuring Cup – I love to use this mini-sized measuring cup when making dressings.
 It makes it really easy to measure out all the liquid ingredients.